RedPitaya/RedPitaya/doc/developerGuide/software/sysOver.rst

 .. image:: Frontend-1.png

 Frontend is that thing that you can see on your screen.
-We prefer to use high technologies for creating modern way looking applications with lots of possibilities.
+We prefer to use high technologies for creating modern looking applications with lots of possibilities.
 It's HTML5 for layout, CSS3 for element styles and JavaScript for creating fast and reliable web applications.
 Using all these tools you can create lots of innovative applications.

 .. image:: Frontend-2.png

-Basic idea of frontend is to visualize data from Red Pitaya.
+The basic idea of the frontend is to visualize data from Red Pitaya.
 And this should be it!
 You don't need to do lots of calculations inside UI.
 Let your Red Pitaya do this.
 So here is typical workflow of application:

-    - User chanegs some settings in application in Web UI
+    - User changes some settings in application in Web UI
     - Web UI may apply them immediately on the screen or
     - Web UI may send them to controller for some specific calculations on device, for changing device state or for something else